LarrySnyder/stockpyl/docs/tutorial/tutorial_sim.rst

 	* A backorder occurs in period 3, because the node begins the period with an inventory level of 2, and receives a demand of 14, but only receives a shipment of 11.

-(In the column headers, ``EXT`` refers to the external supplier and customer.
+(In the column headers, ``EXT`` refers to the external supplier and customer. ``|-1001`` refers to the "dummy" products at the nodes, which can be ignored in this case.
 For more details about the columns in the output produced by :func:`~stockpyl.sim_io.write_results`, see the API documentation for the |mod_sim_io| module.)

 .. note:: :func:`~stockpyl.sim.simulation` fills the state variables—the results of the simulation—